GarvTambi/Udacity-Self-Driving-Car/CarND-Extended-Kalman-Filter-P5/README.md

 - Dataset 1 : RMSE <= [0.0972, 0.0856, 0.4513, 0.4399]
 - Dataset 2 : RMSE <= [0.0726, 0.0965, 0.4217, 0.4932]

-An example of this calculation optimization is when the Q matrix is calculated [src/FusionEKF.cpp](./src/kalman_filter.cpp#L141)

 ---